btqdesign/axity-v1/wp-content/plugins/wp-image-zoooom/readme.txt

 * **Works with WooCommerce** - easily enable the zoom on all your products' images.
 Only a checkbox away.
 * **Works in Pages and Posts** - within the post's/page's editor you'll find a button for applying the zooming effect on any image.

-= Why should you upgrade to WP Image Zoooom Pro? =
+= Why should you upgrade to WP Image Zoom Pro? =

 * Responsive (the zoom window will fit to the browser width)
 * Mousewheel Zoom